spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **First Release** | 18 May 2018           |
 | **Demo**          | [kaniko][kaniko-demo] |

 Docker's cooler, faster (when cached), younger cousin. kaniko is a tool for building container images from a Dockerfile.
 Kaniko doesn't require a Docker daemon and executes each commands in userspace.
 This enables building container images in environments that can't easily or securely run a Docker daemon, such as a kubernetes cluster.
+Kaniko can cache image layers which helps exponentially speed up image builds.

 ### buildpacks